 kubectl apply -f https://raw.githubusercontent.com/TencentCloudContainerTeam/manifest/master/nginx-ingress/nginx-ingress-deployment.yaml -n nginx-ingress

-In solution 1, traffic is forwarded through NodePorts, which causes the following issues:
+In solution 1, traffic passes through a NodePort layer, introducing one more layer for forwarding, which leads to the following issues:

-NGINX Ingress uses hostNetwork, and the CLB is bound to the IP addresses and port numbers (80 or 443) instead of the NodePorts of nodes.
-With hostNetwork, the pods where NGINX Ingress is located will not be scheduled to the same node.
-To prevent port listening conflicts, you can select certain nodes as edge nodes to deploy NGINX Ingress, label these nodes, and deploy NGINX Ingress on these nodes as a DaemonSet workload.
-The following figure shows the architecture.
+Nginx Ingress uses hostNetwork, and the CLB is directly bound with node IP address + port (80,443), without passing through NodePort.
+With the use of hostNetwork, the pods of Nginx Ingress cannot be scheduled to the same node.
+To avoid port listening conflicts, you can preselect some nodes as edge nodes dedicated to the deployment of Nginx Ingress and label them.
+Then, Nginx Ingress can be deployed as a DaemonSet on these nodes.
+The following figure shows the architecture:

 kubectl label node 10.0.0.3 nginx-ingress=true